Calling time on inefficiency: Helping contact centres save minutes, money and customers

 A DIY retailer asked us to build a detailed picture of productivity in their contact centre after we took a close look at their stores.

 Although the retailer suspected some of their contact centre teams were pushed harder than others, they were surprised at the extent.
 For one team, time spent not working, on breaks or waiting for customers took up nearly half their day.
-The answer was adjusting the size of the team, transferring agents to help colleagues in a team overwhelmed by calls, and training them to take on more multiskilled work.
+The answer was adjusting the size of the team, transferring agents to help colleagues in other areas that were overwhelmed by calls, and training them to take on more multiskilled work.

 We highlighted a mismatch between resource and demand; sometimes there were too many people at their desks waiting for calls, while at busier times there were virtual customer queues that often coincided with agents’ break time.
 It indicated a need to build rotas and plan breaks more effectively.